 Orion is one of the easier to recognizable and noticeable constellations.
-It is perhaps the most splendid of all constellations, befitting for a venerated character from ancient times.
-Named for a hunter in Greek mythology, it’s a name that’s so recognized its use pervades popular culture – from comic book characters to music song and album titles, to buildings, cities, and companies, and Nasa’s next manned space capsule.
-Not only is it a cultural icon, but it also contains
+It is perhaps the most splendid of all constellations, befitting a venerated character from ancient times.
+Named for a hunter in Greek mythology, it’s a name so recognized that its use pervades popular culture – from comic book characters to music song and album titles, buildings, cities, and companies, and NASA’s next human-carrying space capsule.
+Not only is it a cultural icon, but it is easy to find, looks beautiful in astro-landscapes, and it contains a fantastic assortment of objects to photograph.

 Orion’s Place in the Sky